lucasbasquerotto/ext-cloud/tasks/vpn/README.md

 - `auto`: applied to resources with the tag `auto`; open access to the port `22` (SSH) to the ip `8.8.8.8` and to resources that have the tag `main`; this firewall allow the resources to access (outbound rules) any external resources (any ipv4, `0.0.0.0/0`, and any ipv6, `::/0`) from any port (range `1-65535`) using any protocol (`tcp`, `udp` and `icmp`).
 - `dmz`: applied to resources with the tag `dmz`; open access to ports `80` and `443` to any ips (which means that these ports are public).

-The credential `digital_ocean_api_token` can be obtained creating an api token in the Digital Ocean website.
+The credential `digital_ocean_api_token` can be obtained creating an api token in the DigitalOcean website.